tinuzz/wp-plugin-trackserver/readme.txt

 = UNRELEASED =
 * Add OsmAnd live tracking support.
-* Fix buggy timezone offset calculation, that would break during DST
+* Fix buggy timezone offset calculation, that would break during DST.
 * Draw a start/end marker for each track on a map.
 Loading tracks from a GPX URL already supports multiple tracks.